34 Robust Regression: Resistant Lines and Beyond

 method.args = list(psi = "psi.bisquare"))

-The loess fit can also be sensitive to outliers.
+Like linear regression, loess smoothing can also be sensitive to outliers.
 The bisquare estimation method can be implemented in the loess smoothing function by passing the "symmetric" option to the family argument.

 # Fit a regular loess model